cloudevents/spec/discovery.md

 The request for events from a Service.

-## API Specification
+## Resource Model

-This API is specified as a REST API with well defined entities and relationships between those entities.
+This section defines the resource model of a Discovery Endpoint.

 ### Services